 There are strict regulations around the trade of endangered species.
 Even though Birdline never sells a bird and only fosters them, these regulations affect our ability to ask for a fee to cover the cost of rescuing, rehabilitating and fostering Cites 1 birds.

 In order to ask for money for a Cites 1 bird we would need to apply for an Article 10 certificate and ensure the bird had either a microchip or a numbered closed ring.
-We do not believe it is in the best interest to anesthetize and microchip birds – due to the inherit risks of anaesthesia.
+We do not believe it is in the best interest to anesthetize and microchip birds – due to the inherit risks of anesthesia.
 Therefore, we do not, as a matter of course apply for Article 10 certificates.
-However, similar costs are involved to that of fostering other large birds and we would ask that all fosterers of Cites 1 birds would consider supporting the charity and its work in other ways.
+However, similar costs are involved to that of fostering other large birds and we would ask that all fosterers of Cites 1 birds would consider supporting the charity and its work in other ways – such as donating to our vet fees fund.

 |Annual Membership Fee||£25|